 Absentee Ballots & Voting

 Absentee Ballots are available for individuals who will not be able to attend their regular polling location during an election.
-It is important to know that absentee voters must also be registered voters (see registration information on this page).
-The first step to obtaining an absentee ballot is request an Absentee Ballot by going to the MyVote Wisconsin Website or to complete an Application for Absentee Ballot (PDF) and return it to the Clerk's Office via email or by bringing it to Village Hall.
+It is important to know that absentee voters must also be registered voters.
+The first step to obtaining an absentee ballot is by requesting an absentee ballot by going to the MyVote Wisconsin Website or to complete an Application for Absentee Ballot (PDF) and return it to the Clerk's Office via email or by bringing it to Village Hall.

 The Village Manager's Office staff welcome the opportunity to perform community relations activities.
 For example, Brown Deer School District 2nd grade classes visit the Village Hall and participate in a mock Village Board meeting, tour the Village Hall, and visit the Police Department.
 This event is coordinated by the Village Manager's Office.
 If you would like assistance or involvement from the Village on a Community Relations activity, please contact the Village Manager's Office at 414-371-3050.